ronnie-issa/BSC-2/docs/omnis-dependencies.md

 - Changes can be previewed before publishing using the preview mode
 - Content can be scheduled for future publishing
 - Multiple users can collaborate on content creation and management

+## API Usage and Optimization

+The project is optimized to minimize API calls while maintaining a responsive user experience:

+### Contentful API Usage

+- API requests are cached for 2 minutes to reduce the number of calls
+- A typical user journey (browsing to checkout) uses only 1-3 Contentful API requests
+- Featured products are filtered from cached data when possible
+- Individual product data is cached separately for efficient retrieval
+- Rich text content is properly rendered with the Contentful Rich Text Renderer

+### Resend API Usage

+- Email sending is handled through Netlify serverless functions
+- Order confirmation emails include detailed order information
+- Welcome emails are sent to new newsletter subscribers
+- Email templates use responsive HTML for optimal viewing on all devices
+- Error handling ensures users are notified of any issues with email delivery

+## Future Considerations

+### Potential Framework Migration

+The project is currently considering a migration to one of the following frameworks:

+- **Astro**: Offers excellent performance with partial hydration, strong SEO capabilities, and lower server costs
+- **Next.js**: Provides robust SSR/SSG capabilities with a mature ecosystem, but higher server costs
+- **SvelteKit**: Delivers excellent performance with smaller bundle sizes and intuitive syntax
+- **React (current)**: Maintains the existing codebase with its large ecosystem and flexibility

+Key considerations for the migration include:

+- SEO performance
+- Page load speed and Core Web Vitals
+- Accessibility compliance
+- Contentful integration capabilities
+- Development experience and maintainability
+- Hosting costs and scalability

+### Subscriber Management

+- Current implementation stores subscribers in a JSON file via GitHub
+- Future implementation may use a dedicated database for better scalability
+- Potential integration with email marketing platforms for campaign management